 How to Manage Your Monthly Bills

 When a bill comes due, you pay it.
 It seems like it should be simple enough, right?
 Often, things that seem straightforward can turn out to be the most complex.
 Managing your bills can be a breeze, if you only have one or two of them each month and if their total cost is considerably less than your income.
-If that’s not the case for you, don’t worry.
+If that’s not the case for you, what’s the best way to pay your bills each month?
 With a bit of planning and prioritizing, you can get a handle on your monthly bills and expenses.

 Make a Monthly Spending Plan to Help Manage Bills

 When learning how to manage bills, a monthly spending plan is a great place to start.
 Your monthly spending plan lets you see at a glance where your money is going to go during a month.
 It also helps you see how much money you have coming in from your job or other sources of income.
 With a monthly spending plan, you can see how much you have left over after you pay all your bills for other expenses, such as groceries, clothing and household care.
 You can also get a sense of how much money you can contribute to your financial goals, such as saving for retirement or building up a down payment for a home.

 1. Make a List of Your Monthly Bills